You can download Dash Electrum from the official Dash website or the Dash Electrum minisite.

 Dash Electrum is developed by community member akhavr and is released through his GitHub account.

-You can optionally verify the integrity of your download by running the following commands (example for Linux):
+You can optionally verify the authenticity of your download by checking its detached signature against the public key published by akhavr.
+Run the following commands (example for Linux):

 Dash Electrum for Linux is available from a PPA for Ubuntu and Linux Mint, and as a source tarball for other systems.
 As of version 3.0.6, it requires Python 3 to run.
 Enter the following commands to install from PPA: